14 Sights in Asti, Italy (with Map and Images)

 Show sight on map

-The church of San Pietro in Consavia, or complex of the baptistery of San Pietro, is a Catholic church in Asti, in Corso Vittorio Alfieri 6, consisting of four buildings dating from the twelfth century to the fourteenth century located at the east end of the Via Maestra in Borgo San Pietro.
+The church of San Pietro in Consavia, or complex of the baptistery of San Pietro, is a Roman Catholic church in Asti, in Corso Vittorio Alfieri 6, consisting of four buildings dating from the twelfth and fourteenth centuries located at the east end of the Via Maestra in Borgo San Pietro.

 Wikipedia: Chiesa di San Pietro in Consavia (IT), Website